-Niki de Saint Phalle’s Tarot Garden in Tuscany with Betsy Tumasonis (postponed)
+Niki de Saint Phalle’s Tarot Garden in Tuscany with Betsy Tumasonis (online)

 Niki de Saint Phalle (1930 – 2002) was a French artist and sculptor who associated in the early 1960s with the French Nouveaux Realistes group.
 She experimented with assemblages made of bizarre collections of objects, evoking a Dadaist sense of the absurd.